-Night sky in May – southern hemisphere
+Night sky in December – southern hemisphere

-Here is a view of the night sky this month as seen from mid-southern latitudes such as Sydney (-33° 52′) in mid May, 2013, at 10pm local time.
+Here is a view of the night sky this month as seen from mid-southern latitudes such as Sydney (-33° 52′) in mid December, 2013, at 10pm local time.

 Note: The sky will appear much the same from other cities at similar latitudes, such as Perth or Wellington, at around 10pm local time.
 Imagine holding it over your head so that the centre of the chart is the zenith and the edge runs all the way around your horizon.
 The sky appears the same at the start of the month an hour later and at the end of the month an hour earlier.